nuxt/nuxt/docs/content/2.guide/5.deployment/99.presets/service-worker.md

 ::

 ::alert{type=warning}
-Deployment as service worker has some limitations since SSR code is not running in Node.js environment but pure JavaScript.
+Deployment as a service worker has some limitations since SSR code is not running in Node.js environment but pure JavaScript.
 ::

 ## Usage